Akhasin84/add_active_and_find_siblings/README.md

 You would need to add id attribute to each of this items in order to use this script since it compares them via id.

-I know it is an easier way to use jQuery for this, but this is more useful and interesting as for me.
+I know it is an easier way to use jQuery for this, but this is more useful if you want only pure JS for your page.
-(without Jquery you have less code attached to your page, it matters especialy if it is a simple page.)

 Thanks for taking a look.